 I have not tested this, but the view is utterly captivating.
 The mist slowly rising out of the valley and touching you tenderly would leave you mesmerized on the spot.

 Kodaikanal is also famous for its Kurinji flower, which blossoms only once every 12 years.
-The next blossom would open up in 2018 according to a news article.
+The next blossom would open up in 2018.

 With its refreshingly chill weather throughout the year and its many refreshing locales, Kodai sure remains the most attractive destination to honeymooners and tourists alike.